jcgwt/foobar/README.md

 Create a function `solution(N)` for `2 < N < 200` which outputs the number of ways of stacking `N` identical blocks to form of a staircase, such that each step is 1 block wide & long, and there are at least 2 steps.

 ##### Solution outline
 This asks for the number of subsets of {1 ...
 N-1} which sum to N. The idea is to categorise partitions of integers by conditioning on the largest integer in each partition (for instance, partitions of 11 can be categorised as having largest digit 10 (just {10,1}), or 9 (just {9,2}), or 8 ({8,3} and {8,2,1}) and so on).
 In particular we label `C[i,j]` as the numbers of staircases with (i + 1) blocks and final step height ≤ j, computed by summing `C[i-k,k-1]` over suitable k, where k is the final step height for the (i + 1) block staircase.
 This is done within a matrix `C` to facilitate the diagonal sums and filling sections of rows which do not require compution.
-This could most likely be improved upon though by not storing so much information.
+This could most likely be improved upon though by not storing as much information.

 **Examples**: